emecdelam/C_timer/README.md

 ```
 ## Plotting

-For plotting, youc an specify multiple arguments like so
+For plotting, you can specify multiple arguments like so
 ```python
 python3 plot.py {filename.csv} {output.png} [banned_function_a banned_function_b]
 ```